M-Valentino/M-Valentino_Node/README.md

 - Email length is under 40 characters.
 - Message most likely isn't gibberish (contains at least 4 most common English words out of a list over 100).
 - Message is under 1280 characters, but greater than 12.
+#### Reading stored messages
+Messages can be read by going to `/admin` and entering the number of messages you would like to read and the password.
+Messages displayed are ordered from newest to oldest, so if you request 1 message, you will get the latest message someone sent.

 ### UIUX
 - Material UI and Material UI inspired components are used throughout the site.